0% VAT on solar, battery storage & heat pumps until 31 March 2027

 12 May 2026 · AMP Renewables

-Best Home Battery UK 2026: GivEnergy vs Tesla Powerwall vs SolarEdge Compared
+Best Home Battery UK 2026: Tesla Powerwall vs SolarEdge vs Solis Compared

 Which home battery is best in 2026?
-Side-by-side comparison of GivEnergy, Tesla Powerwall, SolarEdge and Solis on price, warranty, EPS, app and real-world performance.
+Side-by-side comparison of Tesla Powerwall, SolarEdge Home Battery and Solis + Pylontech on price, warranty, EPS, app and real-world performance.

-Best Home Battery UK 2026: GivEnergy vs Tesla Powerwall vs SolarEdge Compared
+Best Home Battery UK 2026: Tesla Powerwall vs SolarEdge vs Solis Compared

-Four battery platforms dominate the UK residential market in 2026: GivEnergy, Tesla Powerwall, SolarEdge Home Battery, and Solis + Pylontech.
+Three battery platforms cover most of the UK residential market in 2026: Tesla Powerwall, SolarEdge Home Battery, and Solis + Pylontech.
 They all do the basics — store cheap overnight power, release it during peak hours, integrate with solar — but they differ meaningfully in warranty length, EPS backup, app quality, and capital cost.

-Here’s the honest comparison from an installer who fits all four.
+Here’s the honest comparison from an installer who fits all three.

 Quick comparison table